Mississippi uninsured health care programs and free health insurance.

 Health Coverage Tax Credit from the so called Bridge Program.
 The state will pay for over 50% of your health insurance premiums while the patient waits for Federal HCTC approval.
 It is offered for those who have lost their jobs as maybe their position was outsourced to an overseas employer.
 Dial 877-341-2555 to learn more.

 The Mississippi Pre-Existing Condition Insurance Plan (PCIP) is federal government funded and organized medical care for patients with pre-existing health condition.
-In order to apply you can't have had insurance the last 6 months, and you also need to be out of all other options.
+In order to apply for this free health insurance coverage, you can't have had insurance the last 6 months, and you also need to be out of all other options.
 The state of Mississippi works with the U.S. Department of Health and Human Services in order to offer this coverage across the state.
 Consumers will have a few different plans to select, each of which offers its own form of insurance coverage.
 Fees and premiums are also due from the patient.
 Primary phone number is 866-717-5826.

 TBI/SCI is for people who have experienced a Traumatic Brain or Spinal Cord Injury.
 Funds are intended to help the individual continue to live at home and not to be sent to some form of nursing hospital or non-profit.
 Money can pay for respite, attendant care, supplies, and other needed items.
 800-421-2408.